Thophile/Deskapp/README.md

 Installation :
 ------

-Simply **download an run the msi installer** provided under **the asset section**.
-DeskApp will automaticly install or update.
+Simply **download an run the msi installer** provided under **the assets section**.
+DeskApp will automaticlly install or update if it is already installed.
 **Create an account** with the dedicated pop-up and then **log in**.
-That's it DeskApp is ready for use.
+That's it, DeskApp is ready for use.
 If you want you can swap account in the settings section.

 [Download installer](../../releases)